 Here are some factors that decide your interest rate:

 What type of student loans you’re getting.
 Direct subsidized and unsubsidized loans carry the lowest federal student loan rates, while PLUS loans cost more.

 What type of borrower you are.
 On direct unsubsidized loans, for instance, undergraduate students pay rates that are 1.55 percentage points lower.

 When you take out a loan.
 Federal student loan interest rates are decided annually in the spring and take effect from July 1 to June 30 of the following year.
 So a loan will be assigned the federal student loan rate by the date of the first disbursement.

 Recent 10-year U.S. Treasury yields.
-The formula for federal student loans rates is based on the 10-year treasury yield, plus a fixed add-on amount.
+The formula for federal student loan rates is based on the 10-year treasury yield, plus a fixed add-on amount.
 When U.S. Treasury yields rise or fall, student loan rates track along with them.

 There’s little you can do to control the rates on your federal student loans—you and everyone else taking out the same types of loans in the same period will pay the same interest.

 Fortunately, federal student loan rates tend to beat what you’d pay on private student loans or other forms of debt, making them a fairly affordable way to finance a college degree.

 While federal student loan rates are standardized to all borrowers on a specific type of loan, the range of private student loan rates is much wider.